NoSavedDATA/NoSavedKaleidoscope/README.md

-# Culang

-Culang is a language created using LLVM and CUDA :)
+# No Saved Kaleidoscope Compiler

+NSK is a LLVM/C++ programming language.
+It implements a 100% jitted interpreter and supports neural network training and parallel coding.

+All the code is open sourced.

 <div align="center">